namoray/vision/docs/organic_validator.md

 vision list-keys
 ```
 To see the API key.
 Give / sell this access to whoever you want to have access to your API server to query the network organically - these will be scored too!

+## Allowing people to access your server
+For them to use your server, you will need to communicate:

+- Your server address (IP_ADDRESS:PORT)
+- Use /redoc or /docs for automatic documentation on how to use it!